 Whether you’re already feeling hot flashes associated with menopause, or if you know they’re coming and want to plan accordingly, you’ll need to see an expert gynecologist.
-Dr. Gene Krishingner, Jr., at Women’s and Maternity Care Specialists in Winter Park, Florida, specializes in treating menopausal symptoms.
+The team at OB/GYN Care Orlando in Winter Park, Florida, specializes in treating menopausal symptoms.
 Since there isn’t a way to avoid menopause, his goal is to help you maintain your health and make your experience as comfortable as possible.

 Most women are familiar with the hot flashes associated with menopause.
 But you’ll likely also have other symptoms, including:

 Yes.
 Before menopause, you’ll experience perimenopause.
 Aside from experiencing any or all of the symptoms listed above, you’ll notice that your menstrual cycle regularity will change.
 Beginning in your late 30s or 40s, you’ll probably start missing periods.
 Some women report having one every other month, while other women only have a period a few times a year.
 This can go on for 1-2 years (or more) before the onset of menopause.